fossasia/susper.com/README.md

 ## Communication

-Our chat channel is on gitter here: https://gitter.im/fossasia/susper.com
+Our chat channel is on gitter : https://gitter.im/fossasia/susper.com

 ## Components and Technology